iconation/Hylian/README.md

 ## Whitelist a price feed SCORE (such as Daedric)

 - Your Hyalin SCORE needs price feeds in order to work.
-For doing so, you need to whitelist some SCOREs.
+For doing so, you need to whitelist some price feed SCOREs.

 - In the root folder of the project, run the following command:
 <pre>$ ./scripts/score/add_feed.sh</pre>